 In contrast, for an unmonitored system (eg the Apple Watch without the FallCall Lite App installed), an alert triggers a call directly to 911.

 The issue here is that not all 911 centers are configured to receive notification from these wireless smartwatch devices as to where you are.

 And thus in some / many situations, that call to 911 does NOT include information about exactly where you are.
 If you can talk to the 911 responder and know where you are, this is not a big deal at all.
 But if you are unconscious or confused it can be a very big deal.

 This is actually changing rapidly due to some changes in the 911 industry driven by Apple and Google (1, 2).
-As soon as late 2019, it may be that this issue is a thing of the past.
-However, today (Q4 2018), if you use an unmonitored system and it calls 911, and you can't talk to the responder and tell them where you are, their ability to pinpoint your location will in some situations be far less accurate than if you are using a monitored service.
+It may be that this issue is soon a thing of the past.
+However, when we started this research (Q4 2018), if you use an unmonitored system and it calls 911, and you can’t talk to the responder and tell them where you are, their ability to pinpoint your location will in some situations be far less accurate than if you are using a monitored service.